Stephen Moore (writer): Career

 Moore advised Herman Cain, a former presidential candidate and business executive, on his 9-9-9 Tax Plan for his 2012 presidential campaign.

-In 2014, the Heritage Foundation announced that Moore would rejoin the think tank as chief economist.
+In 2014, The Heritage Foundation announced that Moore would rejoin the think tank as chief economist.
 Since March 2015 his profile on the Heritage website has described him as a "Distinguished Visiting Fellow."

 In 2017, Moore worked with Larry Kudlow on overhauling the US tax policy for the Trump administration, which was eventually passed into law by Congress.

 In 2017, he left Fox News Channel to join CNN as a senior economic analyst, leaving that position in early 2019.

+In 2025, he left The Heritage Foundation.

 Writings and statements

 In July 2008, as the Fed had for months been rapidly cutting interest rates as the economy weakened into what became the Great Recession, Moore stated, "I happen to believe we should be raising rates, not cutting them."

 Moore supports abolishing the income tax, and replacing it with a national sales tax.

 Moore rejects the scientific consensus on climate change.
 In 2009, he described climate change as "the biggest scam of the last two decades."
 In columns and op-eds, Moore called those with concerns about climate change "Stalinistic" and has accused climate scientists of being part of a global conspiracy to obtain money via research grants.
 In an April 2019 interview, Moore said that the Federal Reserve should not consider the economic impacts of climate change in decision-making.

 Moore wrote a 2014 Kansas City Star opinion piece entitled, "What's the matter with Paul Krugman?," responding to Krugman's earlier opinion piece "Charlatans, Cranks and Kansas," which had discussed a recent major tax cut in Kansas.
 Moore said that job creation had been superior in low-taxation states during the five years ending June 2009 following the recession.
 After errors were found in Moore's data, he sought to correct the errors with different data that were also incorrect.
 Miriam Pepper, editorial page editor for the Star stated "I won't be running anything else from Stephen Moore."

 In a 2014 op-ed in the Washington Times, Moore cited the role of a "culture of virtue" in America's economic success, writing, "What is irrefutable is that marriage with a devoted husband and wife in the home is a far better social program than food stamps, Medicaid, public housing or even all of them combined."

 Moore has often expressed support for some variation of a gold standard.
-In 2015 he declared, "We have got to get rid of the Federal Reserve and move towards a gold standard in this country!"
+In 2015, he declared, "We have got to get rid of the Federal Reserve and move towards a gold standard in this country!"
 Few economists support a gold standard.